canvas-medical/documentation/collections/_api/allergyintolerance.md

             type: string
         endpoints: [create, read, update, search]
         create:
           description: Create an AllergyIntolerance resource.<br><br>Exactly one FDB coding is required in the `code` field.
-FDB codings can be obtained from the search endpoint for the (Allergen resource, which is a custom Canvas FHIR resource.<br><br>If `encounter` is provided, the AllergyIntolerance will be added to the existing encounter (note).
+FDB codings can be obtained from the [Allergen search endpoint](/api/allergen/#search).
+The [Allergen](/api/allergen/) resource is a custom Canvas FHIR resource.<br><br>If `encounter` is provided, the AllergyIntolerance will be added to the existing encounter (note).
 If it is not provided, a new data import note will be created.
           responses: [201, 400, 401, 403, 405, 422]
           example_request: allergyintolerance-create-request
           example_response: allergyintolerance-create-response